p-schlickmann/streaming-platform/README.md

-# Streaming platform built using React-Django Integration
+# Streaming platform built using React-Django Integration with a REST-API
 ## (not finished yet)